lgrp_latency, lgrp_latency_cookie - get latency between two lgroups

 The lgrp_latency_cookie() and lgrp_latency() functions will fail if:

-The specified cookie, lgroup ID, or value given for the between argument is not valid.
+The specified cookie is NULL, or the lgroup ID or value given for the between argument is not valid.

 The specified lgroup ID was not found, the from lgroup does not contain any CPUs, or the to lgroup does not have any memory.